jobbogamer/PokeStreamer-Tools/README.md

 This code uses a [Node.js](http://nodejs.org) webserver to host the images.
 The Lua script, in turn, POSTs its updates to the server, and the server sends the updates to the webpage at http://stream.pokemon-soul.link:8081/.

-For SoulLink runs, the server also provides an SoulLink Manager--at [http://stream.pokemon-soul.link:8081/soullink](http://stream.pokemon-soul.link:8081/soullink)--for setting links between your pokémon and your partner's.
+For Nuzlocke and SoulLink runs, the server also provides dashboard--at [http://stream.pokemon-soul.link:8081/dashboard](http://stream.pokemon-soul.link:8081/dashboard)--for setting links between your pokémon and your partner's.
 If you both have Discord, the majority of that linking can be done automatically.

 ### Server Requirements